msdmazarei/FrontEndAdminPanelStandard/Components/gridComponent.md

   ### columnDef
   columnDef is a props which define for every column:
   - title: the title of col
-  - icon : the icon of col
   - key : the unique key for every column
-  - valueGetter: a function which get row value and return the value that is need for this col
   - displayValue : a function which get the value from the valueGetter function for every col and return the display value
   - sortable?: is a boolean which allow onSort for this column.